turtlecoin/turtlecoin-docs/docs/guides/wallets/Using-Checkpoints.md

+---
-# Using Checkpoints to Sync Blockchain Faster
+title: Using Checkpoints to Sync Faster
+---

 **Note**: You can presently only use checkpoints with zedwallet; the command-line wallet.